 This journey so far has had more laughter than tears.
 I'm still finding the humour in everything.
-Turns out laughter really is the best medicine, ask my oncology team.
-The tears are good too, they come in waves.
-Like the first big downpour after a drought there is relief and joy after a good sob.
+Turns out laughter really is the best medicine.
+Just ask my oncology team.
+The tears are good too; they come in waves.
+Like the first big downpour after a drought, there is relief and joy after a good sob.
 I have experienced the power of vulnerability through the sharing of grief and joy.

-My cancer is not curable however it is treatable, and I have responded well to the treatments.
+My cancer is not curable however; it is treatable, and I have responded well to the treatments.
+I'm now in remission.
 The future is looking very good.

 Macao Tourism Digital Engagement

 30 shows in 3 days for Macao Tourism

 Such an interesting project to write and perform, with lots of challenges.